 1. Slowly scroll your mouse over the painting to a point of particular interest.
 Relative information and images will slide into the box located to the right of the painting.
 To hold and scroll the slide-in information, single click on area of interest.
 To release the slide-in information, single-click on the painting again and continue exploring.

 2. To access Special Topics and Fact Sheet information and accessory images, single-click any list item.
 To release slide-in information, click on any list item and continue exploring.

-With the exception of a discreet crescent moon on her forehead and a hunting dog, Vermeer ignored most of the objects which were conventionally associated with the goddess Diana.
+Except for a discreet crescent moon on her forehead and a hunting dog, Vermeer ignored most of the objects which were conventionally associated with the goddess Diana.
 Vermeer's dog, however, is scarcely comparable to the dashing hounds portrayed in Diana paintings of the time, and so it was probably intended to convey the more mundane connotation of faithfulness.
-This connotation would relate it to the right-hand background figure identified as Callisto who, instead, in Ovid's recount of the story had betrayed the Diana's trust and attempted to hide her pregnancy in order to avoid being cast out of the goddess' company.
-Vermeer included, but later painted out, a dog in the later Maid Asleep, perhaps, originally intended as a symbol of fidelity.
+This connotation would relate it to the right-hand background figure identified as Callisto who, instead, in Ovid's recount of the story had betrayed Diana's trust and attempted to hide her pregnancy to avoid being cast out of the goddess' company.
+Vermeer included, but later painted out, a dog in the later A Maid Asleep, perhaps, originally intended as a symbol of fidelity.

 A simple detail such as the lone thistle illustrates how tricky it has been for scholars to interpret the symbolic content of a 17th-century painting.